 Working abroad sounds like an adventure to many people.
 But, jobs in Portugal require more than the Portugal visa application and just the obvious Portugal CV with Portugal cover letter writing and translation - they require careful preparation if you want to pass Portugal job interview.

 You will face problems that in all probability did not even cross your mind when you decided to go for work in Portugal.
 Do not take too lightly the influence a Portugal visa can have on the end result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.

 Most visits to Portugal are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.

 Passport and Portugal Visa

-All nationals except EU nationals holding a valid national ID card require passport valid for at least three months beyond length of stay.
+All nationals except EU nationals holding a valid national ID card require a passport valid for at least three months beyond length of stay.
 Some EU nationals may be required to present a valid passport in addition to a national ID card.
 Sufficient funds are required for all except EU nationals.

 Visa requirements depend upon the foreign individual’s citizenship and his or her intended length of stay in Portugal.

 Portugal joined the Schengen Agreement